-First Home Owners may also be able to take advantage of various state government incentives such as Grants for the purchase of an existing or new home, Stamp Duty exemptions, and other additional incentives to purchase their first home.
+First Home Owners may also be able to take advantage of various state government grants for the purchase of an existing or new home, Stamp Duty exemptions, and other additional incentives to purchase their first home.
 These vary considerably between states, so the best idea is to speak to one of Professional Lending Specialist to find out if there is any Government Grant or incentive in your state.
-In some cases these incentives can be used to assist with your deposit funds.
+In some cases these incentives can even be used to assist with your deposit funds.

 Lenders Mortgage Insurance and Genuine Savings

-Most First Home Owners have limited deposit funds and seek to purchase a property with the minimum amount of deposit possible.
-In these cases it is required to have Lenders Mortgage Insurance (most loans where you borrow more than 80% of the purchase price).
+Many First Home Owners have limited deposit funds and are looking to purchase a property with the minimum amount of deposit possible.
+If this is you, then it may be necessary to have Lenders Mortgage Insurance (if you need to borrow more than 80% of the purchase price).
 One of the typical requirements for Lenders Mortgage Insurance is Genuine savings, which is where you can prove that you have had your deposit funds in your account for more than 3 months (6 months in some cases).

 It is possible where you have a gifted deposit that you may qualify for an exemption on this policy, provided you have been renting consistently and your real estate agent will vouch for you.
 Speak to one of Professional Lending Specialist about whether this policy will be available to you.